DataDog/documentation/content/en/security/cspm/detection_rules.md

 - [**Cloud configuration**][1]: These detection rules analyze the configuration of resources within your cloud environment.
 For example, the [Cloudfront distribution is encrypted][3] rule evaluates an AWS Cloudfront distribution's configuration for encrypted status.
 - [**Infrastructure configuration**][5]: These detection rules analyze your containers and Kubernetes clusters to find configuration issues, as defined in the popular CIS compliance benchmarks for Docker and Kubernetes.
 For example, the [/etc/default/docker file permissions are set to 644 or more restrictively][6] rule evaluates Docker file permissions running on a host.

-Customization of a cloud configuration query directly is not supported at this time, but you can customize how you environment is [scanned][4] for each rule.

-Datadog continuously develops new default rules, which are automatically imported into your account.

 ## Customize how your environment is scanned by each rule

-*ex: all resources tagged with env:dev should not be assessed for PCI)*
+Customization of a cloud configuration query directly is not supported at this time, but you can customize how your environment is scanned for each rule.
+For example, you can exclude resources tagged with `env:dev` from being assessed by rules associated with the PCI framework.

 On the [Rules][13] page, select a rule to open its details page.
 Under **Exclude benign activity with suppression queries**, set the filtering logic for how the rule scans your environment.